Varanus Island Control System and Process Improvement (Revoked)

 Project Information:

-Varanus Island Control System and Process Improvement (Revoked) was an industrial energy efficiency project located on Varanus Island, approximately 75km offshore from the northwest coast of Western Australia.
-The project was registered in March 2019 by Santos WA Energy Limited and was subsequently revoked in February 2022.
-The island itself is part of the Lowendal Islands archipelago and serves a dual purpose: it is a Class C Nature Reserve significant for seabird breeding, yet it also hosts the Varanus Island Hub, a major collection and processing facility for offshore oil and gas fields like John Brookes and Harriet.
-The nearest major mainland population centre is Karratha, located roughly 120km to the east-northeast.
+Varanus Island Control System and Process Improvement (Revoked) was an industrial energy efficiency project located on Varanus Island, approximately 75 kilometers offshore from the Pilbara coast in Western Australia.
+The project was situated roughly 125 kilometers northwest of Karratha, a major resource city in the region.
+Registered in March 2019 and subsequently revoked in February 2022, the project was managed by Santos WA Energy Limited.
+The island itself serves a dual purpose: it is a Class C Nature Reserve (part of the Lowendal Islands) and a significant industrial hub for gathering and processing oil and gas from the North West Shelf.